What is the HAAD Exam?

 - Dentists must obtain specific licenses from HAAD depending on whether they are interns, general dentists, specialists, consultants or resident dentists.

-- Nurses too must obtain their license from HAAD depending on whether they are applying for registered nurse, registered midwife, nurse practitioner, mental health nurse, paediatric nurse, community nurse or assistant nurse.
+- Nurses too must obtain their license from HAAD depending on whether they are applying to be a registered nurse, registered midwife, nurse practitioner, mental health nurse, paediatric nurse, community nurse or assistant nurse.

 - Pharmacists need to take a different exam on the basis of their specialisation's, although specialisation's in pharmacy are limited the HAAD classify pharmacists into clinical pharmacists, community pharmacists and pharmacy technician.

-- Dietitians, also are required to obtain a license, this website provides a specially created dietitian course for potential licencess.
+- Dietitians, also are required to obtain a license, this website provides a specially created dietitian course for potential licensees.